-The longer you take to inform your employer about your accident, the less of a chance you have at being granted full workers’ compensation benefits.
+The longer you take to inform your employer about your accident, the less of a chance you have of being granted full workers’ compensation benefits.
 Your employer needs to know about your accident so they can tell their insurance provider, who will then start to investigate your claim.
-If you wait a couple days to tell your boss you fell down a ladder, for example, the insurance company will become incredulous and could deny your claim outright.
+If you wait even a couple days to tell your boss you fell down a ladder, for example, the insurance company will become incredulous and could deny your claim outright.

 Even if an insurance adjuster does believe your story about your fall a week ago, you have still harmed your case significantly by delaying.
 Any injury you sustain will get worse over time if it is not medically treated as soon as possible.
 In the days between the accident and the time you decided to tell your employer, the insurance company could argue that your injury worsened and that it is completely your fault for not seeking out help right away.

 Reasonability & Legal Protections

 You may have been too incapacitated to speak to your boss about your injury – it happens all the time.
 Does this mean you have delayed telling them inadvertently?
 No. Employers, management, and even other employees have the inherent responsibility to know of accidents in the workplace if those accidents happen at a time or location where it could be reasonably said that they should have known.

 For example: You are in the back room of a retail store when a heavy box drops off the racking and knocks you unconscious.
 A coworker finds you shortly after and takes you to the hospital before notifying your employer.
 Even though your boss was not told directly, there is plenty of reason for them to know an accident has taken place, such as the disappearance of two employees, the mess caused in the backroom, and possible CCTV footage.
 Even if you call them the next day to say where you went, they should report to their insurer that the accident happened the day prior, not the day you told them.

 Can You Get Fired After a Workplace Accident?